faulknerrainford/TORC/FULLTORCREADME.rst

 sm_focus_dist - Distance between comparisons which include substrains from the Salmonella Min strain ef_focus_dist - Distance between comparisons which include substrains from the Ecoli Full strain em_focus_dist - Distance between comparisons which include substrains from the Ecoli Min strain

+#####################
+Graphs
+#####################

+The graphs seen previously are all generated in the same ProcessCircuitsRun.py or by hand.
+The box plots are generated using the combo_graphs function which For a given strain compares if there is a difference in model runs which include for instance lac loop formation or don't.
+For these graphs since they are based on the finger print distances lower values represent a stronger match with the patterns in the experimental data.

+We can also generate the frequency graph of the values in the fingerprints.
+This is what was shown in the coloured box comparisons.
+The data for this can be gotten with the fp_dist_df() and comp_process_frequency() functions and then the graphs previously shown were done by hand.
+The is a good idea for a representation but the initial dimensionality is too high so some sort of limitation is needed before it can be used in a paper (possibly without ecoli this could work quiet well as a there are now only 9 rather than 24 comparisons to consider and they could be easily stacked or done in a grid).